CVE-1999-1137

 01 // Technical Summary

 Local privilege escalation is possible on vulnerable Solaris and SunOS systems due to insecure permissions on the /dev/audio device.
-This allows any local user to eavesdrop on audio input, potentially leading to sensitive information disclosure and further compromise.
+This allows any local user to eavesdrop on audio input, potentially compromising sensitive information and leading to further system compromise.

 02 // Vulnerability Mechanism